-Over the past 30 years, Mr. Kessler is nationally recognized for his record breaking multi-million dollar verdicts and settlements.
+Over the past 40 years, Mr. Kessler has been nationally recognized for his record-breaking multi-million dollar verdicts and settlements.
 He has represented brain and spinal cord injury survivors, as well as the families of victims of wrongful death.
 Much of Mr. Kessler’s practice focuses on roadway design, bicycle accident, product liability, and airplane/helicopter crash cases.
 Most recently, he was named Best Lawyers’ Lawyer of the Year – Personal Injury Litigation.
 He was also just named among the Top 100 Attorneys in Washington by Seattle Met magazine.

 Passionate about bicycle accident cases, Keith initiated the national AAJ Bike Litigation Group.
 He is invited all over the country and the Pacific Northwest to speak about bicycle cases: Read a recent seminar paper that Keith presented.

 Keith’s sensitivity toward his clients also comes through in his many cases involving spinal cord injuries and amputation injuries.
 These become significant decisions because of the huge emotional component and the high level of lifetime care needed.